robertjd/stormpath-framework-spec/cookie-authentication.md

 #### <a name="path"></a> path

-This option determines what URI paths will be able to read the cookie.
+This option determines what paths will be able to read the cookie.

 <a href="#top">Back to Top</a>